 Treatment is antibiotics and blood transfusion for severely anemic cats.

-Caused by the bacteria Bartonella henslae, cat scratch disease (CSD) is a self-limiting infection in cats.
+Cat scratch disease (CSD) is caused by Bartonella henselae bacteria.
 It is transmitted via flea feces which contain the bacteria, which are ingested by the cat during grooming.
 While CSD is of little significance to the cat, it can cause disease in humans.
 In immuno-competent people this may include loss of appetite, fever, aching and headache, however in individuals with a compromised immune system it can cause more serious illness such as inflammation in the retina, encephalitis, conjunctivitis and enlarged liver or spleen.

 Treatment in healthy cats and people is usually not necessary, severe cases of those with compromised immune systems may require antibiotics.

-Symptoms of anemia include lethargy, weakness, pale mucus membranes, rapid heart beat.
+Symptoms of anemia include lethargy, weakness, pale mucous membranes, rapid heartbeat.